How to Hike to BEAUTIFUL Grassi Lakes Near Canmore

 There is not much cell service in the Canadian Rockies, though there is at Grassi Lakes.
 In case of emergencies around the park, we carry an emergency beacon with GPS.

-Grassi Lakes Trailhead Info
+Trailhead Info

-The trailhead begins just off of Spray Lakes Road, on Ken Ritchie way, around 2 km past the Canmore Nordic Center.
+The trailhead begins off Spray Lakes Road, on Ken Ritchie Way, around 2 km past the Canmore Nordic Center.
 As you’re driving from Canmore, you’ll see a small sign that says “No Exit” on the left and a gravel parking lot on the right.
 Drive down the hill to the parking area and sign for the Grassi Lakes Trail.
 I’ve dropped the GPS coordinates where you need to take a left coming from Canmore.

-When Can You Hike Grassi Lakes?
+When Can You Hike It?

 On a nice day, Grassi Lakes is one of the most popular hikes in the area, so it’s best to get on the trail early or later in the evening.
 That way, you have a parking spot and quiet trails in the summer months.
 In addition, hiking earlier in the day ensures cool temperatures, as daytime temperatures can get pretty warm.